 Why Do We Collect It?

+We hold personal information about members to help us meet and maintain the highest standards of financial service.
+We hold personal information of various forms: name, address, age, income, use of accounts, credit history and Social Insurance Number.
 We obtain this information from you directly, and from the product and service arrangements you have made with or through us.
-Information is also obtained with your permission from credit bureaus, other financial institutions and from the references you provide us.
+Other information may also be obtained with your permission from credit bureaus, other financial institutions and references you provide to us.

 Your personal information is collected for one or more of the following purposes: